 • Our 200 page exclusive Portugal Travel Guide (see a sample).

-• A Roadbook (see a sample), with tips and directions that will be very useful while on the road.
+• A Roadbook (see a sample), with tips, directions and pertinent information that will be very useful while on the road.

 • A helpline (phone number) to assist you while on holiday.